codingforeternity/datascience/Machine-Learning-Notes.md

 TensorFlow
 * [Deep-Q learning Pong with Tensorflow and PyGame](http://www.reddit.com/r/MachineLearning/comments/4aanyu/deepq_learning_pong_with_tensorflow_and_pygame/) (3/16/16)
 * [Deep Learning Comparison Sheet: Deeplearning4j vs. Torch vs. Theano vs. Caffe vs. TensorFlow](http://www.reddit.com/r/MachineLearning/comments/4aama7/deep_learning_comparison_sheet_deeplearning4j_vs/) (3/16/16)
+  * "Thirdly, Java’s lack of robust scientific computing libraries can be solved by writing them, which we’ve done with ND4J."
+  * "By choosing Java, we excluded the fewest major programming communities possible."
+  * "We have paid special attention to Scala in building Deeplearning4j and ND4J, because we believe Scala has the potential to become the dominant language in data science."
 * [How to combine CNN with CRF in python?](http://www.reddit.com/r/MachineLearning/comments/4aadvq/how_to_combine_cnn_with_crf_in_python/) (3/16/16)
 * [TensorFlow Machine Learning with Financial Data on Google Cloud Platform](http://www.reddit.com/r/MachineLearning/comments/49foem/tensorflow_machine_learning_with_financial_data/) (3/10/16)
 * [TensorFlow in Python](http://blog.pythonanywhere.com/126/) (3/10/16)